 One evening in September, I set the telescope up and did a star test at 575X using a 5.0 mm eyepiece.
 The image of Polaris was not great, owing to some atmospheric turbulence.
 However, when I aimed the telescope at Vega, nearly overhead, the image looked better.
 Inside and outside of focus, the diffraction patterns did not look exactly the same, but were very similar in appearance.
 The mirror was a bit under-corrected, which was in agreement with my Foucault test measurements.
 The Ronchi test on a star (as described earlier) showed straight lines.
 I also took a look at the moon at 575X and the view was very good.
 Later that night I observed Jupiter and Saturn at 230X.
 I could make out 4 cloud belts on Jupiter and the Cassini division in Saturn's ring was easily seen.
 Based on these observations and the star test results, I decided that the mirror worked to my satisfaction.
 The mirror was now finished and ready for a coating of aluminum.

 I have used the telescope for many nights now and it meets my expectations as a planetary telescope.
 Now I'm not sure if the mirror is as good as 1/10 wave (as indicated by my Foucault measurements), but I believe it's certainly better than 1/4 wave based on what I have seen through the eyepiece.
-On nights of good seeing I have gotten nice views of Saturn and Mars at 575X.
-And I will never forget the views I saw of Mars during the opposition of 2003.
+During a night of excellent seeing conditions, I saw the Encke division in the rings of Saturn at 575X.
+And I will never forget the views I saw of Mars at high power during the opposition of 2003.
 They were amazing.
-Some nights, the image of Jupiter at powers exceeding 230X showed so much detail during brief moments that I could not sketch it all on paper.
+Some nights, the image of Jupiter at powers exceeding 230X has shown so much detail during brief moments that I could not sketch it all on paper.
 It was simply beautiful.
 One evening, I saw bright and dark areas on the surface of Ganymede, a moon of Jupiter.
-As for our moon, features such as Rupes Recta (Straight Wall) are incredible to see at 756X on those rare nights when the atmosphere is steady enough for such a magnification to be used.
+As for our moon, features such as Rupes Recta (Straight Wall) and Vallis Alpes are incredible to see at 575X to 756X on those rare nights when the atmosphere is steady enough for such a magnification to be used.
 The details that can be seen at this magnification makes viewing the moon a very enjoyable experience.
 Interestingly, the image of the moon is still rather nice at 1,512X when the seeing is excellent.
 Check my astrophotos below of the moon taken through this telescope and my old 8 inch.
 I have also seen Uranus and Neptune with the telescope.
 So far, I have not had any luck seeing their moons.

 Some say a homemade telescope is always being worked on and this certainly applies to me.
 I have since rebuildt the truss tube and mount to make them lighter and more sturdy.
 See Part II of this webpage below.